PeernetOfficial/core/webapi/readme.md

 {
     "fields": [{
         "type": 0,
-        "text": "Test Username 2022"
+        "text": "Test Username 2021",
+        "blob": null
     }],
-    "blobs": null,
     "status": 0
 }
 ```

 ### Profile Write

-This writes profile fields and blobs.
-It can write multiple fields and blobs at once.
+This writes profile fields.
+It can write multiple fields at once.
+See ProfileX for recognized fields.

 ```
 Request:    POST /profile/write with JSON structure apiProfileData